 Mustard Drumsticks with Peach Glaze are grilled over indirect heat for the most tender and juicy drumsticks you can find.
-Start with a dry rub and mustard and end with a peach glaze for the most delicious drumsticks.
+Start with a dry rub and mustard and end with a peach glaze for the most delicious chicken.

 Something about drumsticks makes it seem like summer and these amazing drumsticks are going to be the hit of your next cook out.
 We seem to ignore drumsticks when making chicken dishes because it’s easy to over cook them.
 When cooking dark meat, there are a few things you want to differently then when grilling chicken breasts to make sure they are tender and juicy.